paulocesar/node-ip-mail/README.md

 node-ip-mail
 ============

-A node.js code that sends email to one user if the server ip changes.
+A node.js sample code that sends email to one user if the server ip changes.